FunWithEmail/HTML-Email-Hacks/README.md

  HTML-Email-Hacks
 ================

-A series of HTML hacks for all those lovely Email clients out there
+A series of HTML hacks for all those lovely Email clients out there.

 This repo is a place to put all of the HTML Email hacks we all depend on so much to get our campaigns looking and feeling sweet and spiffy.